csebooks/java-programming/content.en/foundation/build-systems.md

 JAR gets built inside `target/`.

-This is how real-world Java development happens—and you’re ready to build like a pro.
+This is how real-world Java development happenss.